 · Environmental Sustainability.
 Makers share and learn from each other while working with their hands in interdisciplinary environments that combine a variety of tools and technologies.
 This involves doing more with less -- reinventing, repurposing and recycling materials and resources to create value.
 Makers generate awareness for what goes into the foods we eat and products we use, and advocate for local production and sourcing of the things we consume.
 They are also at the forefront of the global "zero waste" movement.

 · Social Inclusion.
 Making enables us to see the world from other people’s perspectives and to develop empathy—the ability to understand, identify with, and experience the feelings of those we are designing for or with whom we are collaborating.
 Making also promotes “shared value” through the design and fabrication of products and services that create economic value by creating social value.

-· Good Governance.
-The maker mindset drives civic hacking and social innovation, enabling us to see our cities as platforms ripe for open source collaboration – places where we can experiment with ideas, data, resources and services to improve quality of life for all.
+· Civic Engagement and Good Governance.
+The maker mindset drives civic hacking, urban prototyping and social innovation, enabling us to see our cities as platforms ripe for open source collaboration – places where we can experiment with ideas, data, resources and services to improve quality of life for all.
 In the long run, the empathy and resourcefulness associated with the maker mindset also help to nudge the politics and culture of a community toward proactively addressing the real socio-economic needs of the moment.